MetOffice/cmip6-dreq-interface/djq/samples/README.md

 * `acm-compare-tags.json` asks for the same MIP and experiment from two DREQ tags and will make a lot of output.

 The `bogus-*.json` files are all syntactically bogus (the unit tests should catch this, but you can point at them as well).
 Apart from the last one -- `bogus-almost-ok.json` -- these should all cause catastrophes (and if you use `-b` backtraces): the last should elicit a `bad-request` reply.

+## Some other samples
+* `deck-all.json` is an example that give what I am sure is the wrong answer.